ppgmdev/tcp-servers/README.md

 ```

 You can add your own server logic into the serverscripts/ directory and modifiy the serverFileName in the example above to your file name.

+You could also add a for loop logic that iterates over an array of objects containing the configuration for the new TcpServiceStage